bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  oc apply -f /tmp/cassandra-restore-app.yaml
+  oc apply -f /tmp/cassandra-restore-app.yaml -n groupsnaps

 Inspect the Pods and PVCs deployed to restore our Cassandra instance:

 .. code-block:: shell

-  watch oc get pods,pvc
+  watch oc get pods,pvc -n groupsnaps

 Note: Use ctrl-c once all the pods are in running state.